charlesbell-toast/apollo/studio-docs/source/data-privacy.md

 In versions of Apollo Server 2 _prior_ to 2.7.0, **all** of an operation's GraphQL variables are sent to Apollo Studio by default.

 If you're using an earlier version of Apollo Server, it's recommended that you update.
 If you can't update for whatever reason, you can use the [`privateVariables` reporting option](https://www.apollographql.com/docs/apollo-server/migration-engine-plugins/#options-for-apolloserverpluginusagereporting) to specify the names of variables that should _not_ be sent to Studio.
-You can also set this option to `false` to prevent all variables from being sent.
+You can also set this option to `true` to prevent all variables from being sent.
 This reporting option is deprecated and will not be available in future versions of Apollo Server.

 ### HTTP Headers